orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.wal.restore.batchSize

-Amount of wal records are read at once in single batch during restore procedure.
+Amount of WAL records, which are read at once in a single batch during a restore procedure..

 ```
 Setting name...: storage.wal.restore.batchSize